-A surprising number of business plough forward into their financial year without taking the time to strategise.
+A surprising number of businesses plough forward into their financial year without taking the time to strategise.
 Often this is due to people confusing what strategy is with their company beliefs, goals & tactics.
 Beliefs should be the core values that explain who you are as a business.
-Goals should be constant, and broken down into yearly and quarterly targets.
-A strategy, however, should document the best way you can achieve your goals with your tactics being the constantly evolving activity you undertake to fulfill the strategy.
+Goals should be constant and broken down into yearly and quarterly targets.
+A strategy, however, should document the best way you can achieve your goals with your tactics being the constantly evolving activity you undertake to fulfil the strategy.

 When building and developing a strategy, it’s important to recognise that it is impossible to predict the future, and as a result, the strategy must not be rigid so that it can evolve as your business does.
 Throughout the quarter, or year that you’re executing your strategy, opportunities may arise that could be highly beneficial to your business.
 Ignoring those opportunities because you’re totally tied to your strategy would also be bad business, so keep an open mind and be adaptable to changes that arise.